“Psychology Works” Fact Sheet: End Of Life

 When people become seriously ill, they are often immersed in an intense process of medical testing and treatments.
 They may be overwhelmed with navigating a complex health pathway and unfamiliar medical language.

 Medical treatments may bring about troubling side effects, perhaps with no certainty of a cure.
-People may experience a number of changes over time that increases psychological stress.
+People may experience several changes over time that increases psychological stress.
 These include declining physical function, changes in family and social roles, increasing dependence on the health-care system, and the potential threat of death.

 People use different coping strategies during these stressful times.
 Coping styles may range from trying to avoid reminders of the illness to thinking about it all the time.